jenniezheng/Notes/CS131/General.md

 - exceptions
 - concurrency

+Models of Computation
+- Finite State machine (FSM) - finite number of states
+- Push-down Automaton - FSM with stacks
+- Turing Machine - Very simple tape machine than can model any algorithm

 ## Syntax
+Defined as formal grammar.
 Form independent of meaning.
 Good syntax should be...
 - similar to natural language
 - concise
 - writable